You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Not all VDRs are built the same.
 Here's what actually matters:

-1. Analytics depth Can you see page-level view data?
+1. Analytics depth: Can you see page-level view data?
 Time spent per section?
 Return visits?
 Surface-level "was it opened" isn't enough.

-2. Permission granularity Can you give one investor access to financials but not the cap table?
+2. Permission granularity: Can you give one investor access to financials but not the cap table?
 Can you restrict downloads on specific files?

-3. NDA gating Can you require visitors to accept a non-disclosure before seeing anything?
+3. NDA gating: Can you require visitors to accept a non-disclosure before seeing anything?

-4. Watermarking Does it watermark documents dynamically with the viewer's email or name?
+4. Watermarking: Does it watermark documents dynamically with the viewer's email or name?
 That's your leak-prevention mechanism.

-5. Setup speed How long does it actually take to go from "I need a data room" to "data room is live and shared"?
+5. Setup speed: How long does it actually take to go from "I need a data room" to "data room is live and shared"?
 Days is too long.
 Hours is acceptable.
 Minutes is ideal.

-6. Audit logs Every enterprise deal will eventually ask: "who had access to what, and when?"
+6. Audit logs: Every enterprise deal will eventually ask: "who had access to what, and when?"
 If you can't answer that, you have a problem.

-7. Pricing model Per-document, per-user, per-GB, or flat monthly?
+7. Pricing model: Per-document, per-user, per-GB, or flat monthly?
 Understand what drives costs before you commit.

 Here's a scenario that plays out more than it should:

-If you're heading into a fundraising process, here's a simple structure that works for most seed to Series A rounds:
+Here's a simple structure that works for most seed to Series A rounds:

 Folder structure: